-Employers should have specific policies and procedures related to COVID-19, and everyone should practice everyday prevention actions when working with people with disability including observing COVID-safe behaviours.
-Workers are encouraged to use remain up to date with COVID-19 vaccinations and use appropriate Personal Protective Equipment (PPE) to reduce the rate of infection.
+Employers should have specific policies and procedures related to infectious disease, and everyone should practice everyday prevention actions when working with people with disability including observing COVID-safe behaviours.
+Workers are encouraged to be appropriately vaccinated against COVID-19 and use appropriate Personal Protective Equipment (PPE) to reduce the rate of infection.